declarativesystems/pdqtest/doc/installation.md

 then, let me know what else is needed (possibly including a patch)

 ## Windows Instructions
+_You will need to reboot/restart powershell several times_
 1. You will need Windows 10 (Windows 10 Enterprise, Professional, or Education) and the system your running on must enable [VTx](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x))